-Prerequisite: Completion of Integrated Math 2 or 2B
+Prerequisite: Completion of Integrated Math 2 or 2A.

-This class is designed for students who require a third year of mathematics but are not interested in the Algebra 2 series.
+This class is designed for students who require a third year of mathematics but are not interested in the traditional math track.
 The course will explore concepts and application of logic rules, sets and counting, probability and statistics.
 Students will investigate problem-solving techniques as well as non-traditional math topics such as social choice and discrete mathematics.